Add pictures or attach files to emails in Outlook

 To learn more, visit

-When sending pictures, you can either attach the picture to the email message or insert the picture in the message body.
-To insert a picture that displays in the body of an email message, use the following steps:
+When sending pictures, you can either attach the picture to the email message (use the instructions to attach a file to an email message) or insert the picture in the message body.
+To show pictures inside your message, use the following steps:

 -